Stochastic tensor space feature theory with applications to robust machine learning

-A fundamental issue in Machine Learning (ML) predictive modeling is robustness and sensitivity to data quality.
-Machine learning involving complex noisy observations involves a host of difficulties, including the problem of overfitting, which can give rise to highly unstable and inaccurate decision boundaries.
-This problem is particularly difficult for data with high dimension ($p$) and low sample size ($N$), ( i.e. $p \gg N$ ), for example gene expression arrays in which genes number in the tens of thousands while available tissue samples are limited by high biopsy costs.
-However, this can also present itself in high dimension with even larger large sample sizes (i.e. $p \ll N$), with noisy inputs again leading to high decision boundary oscillations.
-Such oscillations generally arise from fitting noise, and can lead to poor machine performance. \emph{Our overarching goals in this work are to: i) To develop stochastic functional analysis approaches for significantly improving accuracy and robustness of machine learning methods on high dimensional noisy datasets that can be based on complex topologies. ii) To motivate and develop high performance computing algorithms based on these approaches.}
+A fundamental issue in ML predictive modeling is robustness and sensitivity to data quality.
+ML with complex noisy observations involves a host of difficulties including the problem of overfitting, which can give rise to highly unstable and inaccurate decision boundaries.
+This problem is particularly difficult for data with high dimension ($p$) and low sample size ($N$), (i.e., $p \gg N$), for example genome-wide gene expression data, in which the number of genes is in the tens of thousands while available samples are limited by the high cost of high-throughput profiling assays and limited access to tissue samples.
+In addition, the problem can also present itself in high dimension with even larger sample sizes (i.e. $p \ll N$), for example, as in the UK-Biobank dataset ($N = ~500,000$), with noisy inputs again leading to unstable decision boundary oscillations.
+Such oscillations generally result from overfitting noise, and can lead to poor machine performance.

-Our approach identifies underlying distributions of data using Karhunen-Lo\`{e}ve expansions, with classification treated detection of anomalies to a (nominal) signal class.
+In Figure \ref{intro:fig1} (a), (b), (c) an illustrative example of such classification is shown.
+In (a), the data are well separated, with blue dots representing the first class and orange dots the second.
+Due to the separation of the data it is in principle easy to construct a decision boundary.
+In (b) the data classes are mixed.
+Furthermore, the data can be noisy and diffusive in high dimensions, leading to unstable boundary decision surfaces.
+The fundamental questions are: does there exist a good separation of the data classes in some coordinate system?
+How can we construct a transformation revealing this separation in an appropriate space (See Figure \ref{intro:fig1}(c))?